 Guiding design with business-driven monitoring and personas

 We adopted a business-driven approach to building our monitoring solution.
-This approach examines systems from the end-user perspective and in this instance, the personas represented three primary business groups: business users, executives, and engineering teams.
-Using the synthetic method, we planned to build our monitoring results around what these personas wanted and needed to observe within SAP and the end-to-end business process, including that the:
+This approach examines systems from the end-user perspective, and in this instance, the personas represented three primary business groups: business users, executives, and engineering teams.
+Using the synthetic method, we planned to build our monitoring results around what these personas wanted and needed to observe within SAP and the end-to-end business process, including:

-- Business user needs visibility to the status of their business transactions as they flow through the Microsoft and SAP ecosystem.
+- Business user needs visibility into the status of their business transactions as they flow through the Microsoft and SAP ecosystem.

-- Executive needs to ensure our business processes are flowing smoothly.
-If there are critical failures, they need to know before customers or partners.
+- Executives need to ensure that our business processes are flowing smoothly.
+If there are critical failures, they need to know before customers or partners discover them.

-- Engineer needs to know about business process issues before they impact business operations and lead to customer-satisfaction issues.
+- Engineers need to know about business-process issues before those issues affect business operations and lead to customer-satisfaction issues.
 They need end-to-end visibility of business transactions through SAP telemetry data in a common consumption format.

-Creating end-to-end telemetry with the Unified Telemetry Platform
+Creating end-to-end telemetry with our Unified Telemetry Platform

-We’ve developed a telemetry platform in Azure that we call the Unified Telemetry Platform (UTP).
-UTP is a modern, scalable, reliable, and cost-effective telemetry platform that’s used in several different business process monitoring scenarios in Microsoft, including our SAP-related business processes.
+The Microsoft Digital team developed a telemetry platform in Azure that we call the Unified Telemetry Platform (UTP).
+UTP is a modern, scalable, dependable, and cost-effective telemetry platform that’s used in several different business-process monitoring scenarios in Microsoft, including our SAP–related business processes.

-UTP is built to enable service maturity and business process monitoring across CSEO.
-It provides a common telemetry taxonomy and integration with core Microsoft data monitoring services.
-UTP enables compliance and the maintenance of business standards for data integrity and privacy.
+UTP is built to enable service maturity and business-process monitoring across Microsoft Digital.
+It provides a common telemetry taxonomy and integration with core Microsoft data-monitoring services.
+UTP enables compliance with and maintenance of business standards for data integrity and privacy.
 While UTP is the implementation we chose, there are numerous ways to enable telemetry on Azure.
-For additional considerations, see Monitoring and diagnostics on the Azure documentation site.
+For additional considerations, access Best practices for monitoring cloud applications on the Azure documentation site.